Once upon a time (……present-day) in an exotic land far, far away (let’s call it, America), there lived nasty little troll called Standardized Testing.

 Finally, there are the universities that do not require the SAT or ACT but instead ask for other scores in lieu.
 The scores can be from Advanced Placement (AP) exams, SAT Subject tests, or International Baccalaureate exams.
 These test flexible universities will usually have a list of the acceptable scores on their “Admissions/Testing” page.

-Now that you have all the information, what do you and your CBT do now?
+Now that you have all the information, what do you and your College-Bound-Teen (CBT) do now?

 THE NEXT STEPS: